Grand Theft Auto Online: 2019

 The Diamond Casino & Resort update, released on 23 July 2019, introduced the eponymous casino, where players can engage in various gambling minigames and purchase a highly customisable penthouse, which gives them access to exclusive areas of the casino and casino-related missions.
 The update also added new vehicles, clothing items, a new type of currency—casino chips—and other casino-related activities.
 The in-game gambling activities are not available in certain regions, including a few US states, due to differing laws and regulations.

-The Diamond Casino Heist, released on 12 December, added a new heist with a different approach from the previous ones, but reminiscent of the heists from the single-player story.
-Unlike the original heists or The Doomsday Heist, all setup missions are done in freemode and can be completed by one player, with only the heist itself requiring at least two people.
-Players can also hire NPC accomplices to facilitate the heist, who take different cuts depending on their skill level.
-To unlock the heist, players must once again buy a new property, also added with the update: arcades.
-While mainly used as fronts for planning the heist and not actually a profitable business, the arcades are highly customisable, and can be expanded with new arcade games.
-The Diamond Casino Heist also introduced 20 new vehicles, two weapons, several clothing items, and an in-game radio station curated by rappers Danny Brown and Skepta.
-Later that month, the Festive Surprise update returned with new and old holiday-themed content, a new vehicle, and discounts on various items and properties.
+The Diamond Casino Heist, released on 12 December, added a new heist reminiscent of those found in the single-player campaign.
+Unlike the original five heists or the Doomsday Heist, all setup missions are done in freemode and can be completed by one player, with only the heist itself requiring at least two people.
+Players can also hire NPC accomplices to facilitate the heist, who take different cuts depending on their skill level, and select from three possible approaches.
+To unlock the heist, players are required to purchase an arcade, which is used as a front for planning the robbery; the arcades themselves are highly customisable and feature an array of playable arcade games.
+The Diamond Casino Heist also introduced 20 new vehicles, two weapons (the Ceramic Pistol and the Navy Revolver), multiple clothing items, and a new radio station (iFruit Radio, hosted by rappers Danny Brown and Skepta).
+Later that month, the Festive Surprise update returned with new and old holiday-themed content, a new sports car, and discounts on several vehicles and properties.